-The Section 203(h) program allows The Federal Housing Administration (FHA) provide home financing to victims of a major disaster who have had their homes substantially damaged or flooded.
-2017 has been a devastating Hurricane season, Harvey in Texas, Irma in Florida and Hurricane Nate on the Gulf Coast.
-FHA 203h loans will help homeowners put back together the pieces after horrific wind, flood or fire damage.
+The FHA Section 203(h) program allows The Federal Housing Administration (FHA) to provide home financing to victims of a major disaster who have had their homes substantially damaged or flooded.
+Hurricane Ian recently devastated Florida from coast to coast.
+Naples, Fort Myers, Key West, all the way to Orlando, and even Jacksonville felt great impacts from the storm.
+FHA 203h loans are designed to help homeowners put back together the pieces and rebuild after horrific wind, flood or fire damage.

 FHA 203h Purpose:

-- The FHA section 203(h) program allows FHA to insure mortgages through approved lenders and bank to victims of a major disaster who have had their homes substantially damaged.
+- The FHA section 203(h) program allows FHA to insure mortgages through approved lenders and banks to victims of a major disaster like Hurricane Ian who had their homes substantially damaged.

 - This program helps victims in presidentially designated disaster areas recover by making it easier for them to get mortgages and become homeowners or re-establish themselves as homeowners.